omazapa/impactu_airflow/README.md

 | **Backup** | `backup_{db}_{name}` | `backup_mongodb_kahi` |
 | **Tests** | `tests_{service}` | `tests_kahi` |

-## ⚙️ Desarrollo y Despliegue
+## ⚙️ Development and Deployment

-Este repositorio se enfoca exclusivamente en la lógica de los DAGs y procesos ETL.
-La infraestructura base es provista por el repositorio **Chia**.
+This repository focuses exclusively on DAG logic and ETL processes.
+The base infrastructure is provided by the **Chia** repository.

-Para detalles sobre la estrategia de CI/CD, construcción de imágenes y gestión de entornos, consulta el documento:
+For details on the CI/CD strategy, image building, and environment management, see the document:
 👉 **[README_DEVOPS.md](README_DEVOPS.md)**

-### Flujo de Trabajo Local
+### Local Workflow
-1. Clonar el repositorio.
+1. Clone the repository.
-2. Instalar dependencias: `pip install -r requirements.txt`.
+2. Install dependencies: `pip install -r requirements.txt`.
-3. Desarrollar DAGs en la carpeta `dags/`.
+3. Develop DAGs in the `dags/` folder.
-4. Validar integridad: `pytest tests/etl/test_dag_integrity.py`.
+4. Validate integrity: `pytest tests/etl/test_dag_integrity.py`.

 ---
 **Colav - ImpactU**